how to increase credit limit

 – Social Security number.
 You don’t have to bring your card; just make sure you know your number.

 4. Complete the application.
 You can do this in person if your credit card issuer has a branch near you.
 You may also do it over the phone with a customer service rep — just be aware you’ll need a way to provide your documentation, either in person or via upload.
-The easiest method is online, as long as you have access to a computer or smartphone that allows you to upload documents or images.
+The easiest method may be online, as long as you have access to a computer or smartphone that allows you to upload documents or images.

 5. Provide a deposit.
 This is usually done via online transfer from your checking or savings account.